ravindasenarath/aws-saa/README.md

     - Values are content of body
       - Max 5TB
       - More than 5GB must use multi part upload
+    - By default objects are owned by the aws account that uploaded it
+    - Meta data is not encrypted in an encrypted object

 ### S3 - Security